- Home

 Pre-Training Review:

-All students will undertake pre-training review which aims to identify their training needs through questions on previous education or training, basic computing skills and interview conducted by BLC enrolment officer.
+All students will undertake a pre-training review which aims to identify their training needs through questions on previous education or training, basic computing skills, and interviews conducted by the BLC enrolment officer.

-Through pre-training review student will demonstrate that they have necessary skills to successfully complete the course.
+Through the pre-training review, students will demonstrate that they have the necessary skills to successfully complete the course.

-This qualification provides a pathway to work in various organisations which includes restaurants, hotels, catering operations, clubs, pubs, cafés and coffee shops.
-Possible job titles include: sous chef, café manager, chef de cuisine and kitchen manager
+This qualification provides a pathway to work in various organizations which include restaurants, hotels, catering operations, clubs, pubs, cafés, and coffee shops.
+Possible job titles include: sous chef, café manager, chef de cuisine, and kitchen manager

 BLC does not make any misleading claims or job guarantees or advertise any employment outcome with its courses.